Analysis | The Trump administration says states have the testing capacity they need. Governors say they lack testing supplies.

+“Ultimately, we’re doing more testing I think than probably any of the governors even want,” President Trump said Tuesday.

-Many of the 16 governors who have said they lack testing supplies have not disputed that they have ample testing capacity to start to reopen, but that doesn’t mean there aren’t other hindrances.
+Many of the 16 governors who have said they lack testing supplies have not disputed they have ample testing capacity to start to reopen, but that doesn’t mean there aren’t other hindrances.
+Some, like New York Gov. Andrew M. Cuomo (D), have said his state needs to double existing testing, while others like Washington Gov. Jay Inslee (D) have said his state needs to quintuple existing testing.

 Public health experts have said a lack of widespread testing and tracing could lead to second or third waves of the virus, and economists have said reopening the economy too soon could hurt economic growth more in the long term than reduced growth in the short term from stay-at-home orders.